A control-oriented approach to optimal sensor placement: Introduction

 In the present work, we take a foundational step in developing a mathematical and computational framework for inversion, design of experiments, and control for systems governed by PDEs with infinite-dimensional uncertain parameters.
 We consider the case where $\mc{G}$ in~\cref{eq:parameterized_governing_PDE} is linear in $u$, $z$, and $m$.
 This setup covers problems involving the control of systems governed by linear PDEs where (i) we seek controls in boundary or volume source terms; and (ii) have uncertainties in the remaining source terms in the governing equations.
 We focus on problems in which the inversion parameter $m$ is estimated using measurement data collected at a set of sensors.
 Moreover, we assume a linear (or linearized) model governing the inverse problem.
 To elucidate the components of the coupled optimal control, inversion, and cOED formulations, we present a motivating model problem formulation, involving a heat transfer application, in~\Cref{sec:motivation}.
 The requisite background regarding inversion, design of experiments, and optimal control in the class of problems under study is outlined in see~\Cref{sec:background_material}.

 \boldheading{Related work} Design of experiments for large-scale Bayesian inverse problems has been subject to intense research activity in recent years; see the review articles~\cite{Alexanderian21,Huan2024OptimalED} for a survey of the literature.
-The developments in the present work are related to recent efforts on \emph{goal-oriented} OED~\cite{HerzogRiedelUcinski18,Li19,ButlerJakemanWildey20,ZhongShenCatanachEtAl24}.
+Optimal control of systems governed by PDEs under uncertainty has also been investigated in various studies; see, e.g., \cite{BorziSchulzSchillingsEtAl10,GunzburgerMing11,TieslerKirbyXiuEtAl12,KouriHeinkenschlossRidzalEtAl13, AlexanderianPetraStadlerEtAl17,ChenGhattas21}.
+The present work takes a foundational step in bridging the gap between optimal design of experiments for inverse problems governed by PDEs and optimal control under uncertainty.
+The proposed approach is related to recent efforts on \emph{goal-oriented} OED~\cite{HerzogRiedelUcinski18,Li19,ButlerJakemanWildey20,ZhongShenCatanachEtAl24}.
 Namely, cOED can be considered as a type of goal-oriented OED, with a specific goal that is informed by an optimal control problem.
 The developments in the present work are related to the works~\cite{AttiaAlexanderianSaibaba18,WuChenGhattas23}, which consider goal-oriented optimal design of infinite-dimensional linear Bayesian inverse problems.
-However, to our knowledge, there have been no efforts on a control-oriented approach to the optimal design of experiments.
+While there has been some efforts on relating optimal control to the design of experiments \cite{PronzatoOptimal2008, HjalmarssonExperiment2005, GeversIdentification2005}, to our knowledge, there have been no efforts on a control-oriented approach to the optimal design of experiments for Bayesian inverse problems.